The 2023 Houston Marathon (and Half Marathon) takes place Sunday, January 15th

 Check this (in addition to other role checkboxes) if you will not be able to be available at the very start of the day, but will be available later, possibly to relieve another operator.

-You'll be assigned a vehicle to occupy within the group of vehicles that preceed the first runners.
+You'll be assigned a vehicle to occupy within the group of vehicles that precede the first runners.
 Typically this involves talking with other lead pack vehicles, sharing current speed information, so that vehicles maintain the pace of the lead participants, and providing spotting and navigation assistance with the vehicle driver.

 Following the last participant of the event can be a drawn out thing, but, it's important to know where they are so that road openings can happen as soon as possible.
 In recent years, the Turtles have been bicyclists who follow the last race participants.

 Pre-event communication will primarily be via email, so

 - be careful to supply the correct email address